 Assets or liabilities are classified into one of three levels.
 Level 1 is the most reliable and is based on quoted price for identical assets, or liabilities, in an active market.
 Level 2 uses significant other observable inputs when obtaining quoted prices for identical or similar assets, or liabilities, in markets that are not active.
 Level 3 is the least reliable and uses significant unobservable inputs that use the best information available under the circumstances, which includes the District's own data in measuring unobservable inputs.

-Based on the criteria in the preceding paragraph, the District the investment in the U S Bank Money Market is a level one asset.
+Based on the criteria in the preceding paragraph, the District's investments in the U S Bank Money Market are Level 1 assets.